ottobricks/default_prediction_case_study/README.md

 ## 4. Results
 Throughtout our experiment, we show that testing hypothsesis and thinking about your data are fundamental steps so as to have any chance at success in a prediction task.
 This was most sucessfully highlighted during our custom undersample strategy to handle class imbalance in our target label that took our baseline performance to a much better level.

 In the end, we fit a model that respects our 1st KPI and only blocks 2.3% of users incorrectly but is able to identify nearly 30% of defaults correctly (at predicted_risk > 0.85).
-Whilst this result are far from great, we believe it achieves the goal of having a reasonable enough model.
+Whilst this result are far from great, we believe it achieves the goal of having a reasonable enough model built over (a long) weekend.
 Of course, much more effort can go towards hyperparameter tunning to squeeze any potential gains and choosing different models, but we believe exploration to be more relevant in the context of a case study, thus more time was spent on it.

 All in all, we believe this is a fun project with some challenges with regards to data quality that enables one to come up with creative solutions.
-Not all steps are perfect but major experiment decisions were given a good amount of thought, considering the 1 week span of this exercise.
-We (I, myself and my coffee mug) will be happy to discuss both technical and philosophical details of our methods and implementation.
+Not all steps are perfect but major experiment decisions were given a good amount of thought, considering the short time span of this exercise.
+We (I, myself and my coffee mug) would be happy to discuss both technical and philosophical details of our methods and implementation.

 ## 5. Deployment
-We will make our model available through AWS Lambda.
-Amazon SageMaker endpoints was the first option but I have to admit I am a bit rusty with it.
-It started to take too much time to make the container work with all the sagemaker requirements, so I decided to go trhough a route that I am more used to at the moment.
-However, I will be digging back into SageMaker endpoints over the weekend.

-Nevertheless, the endpoint is available at:
+We will make our model available through AWS Lambda, which is available at:

 > https://s1rgig9qnh.execute-api.eu-west-2.amazonaws.com/dev/api/v1/default_risk/predict